-Or if you love the look of wood-burning stoves but don’t have a chimney, you can get electric models that look like the real thing.
-They’re usually freestanding and can be placed anywhere you want, including in the recess of a fireplace.
+You can also buy electric models that look like wood-burning stoves.
+They’re usually freestanding and you can place them anywhere you want, including in the recess of a fireplace.

 If it’s too low, it won’t keep you warm enough.
 If it’s too high, you’ll end up forking out more than you need to spend on your appliance.